gulaiymberdibek/INF317_final_project/README.md

 # kolesocarsanalysis
-Analysis on koleso houses.The dataset contains 1000 rows and 12 columns
+Group project.Analysis on koleso houses.The dataset contains 1000 rows and 12 columns